datakreese/Crowdfunding_ETL/README.md

 Now that the information is in a database custom SQL queries could be written to analyze the data as well as identify outliers.

 Information that wasn't included that could provide additional insight would be:
-The date the goal was reached (along with the start and end date of the campaign) How many campaigns each contact/company has launched previously (outside of the dataset) Budget spent on marketing across platforms
+- The date the goal was reached (along with the start and end date of the campaign), How many campaigns each contact/company has launched previously (outside of the dataset), Budget spent on marketing across platforms,
-Long term data for the success of an endeavor after it was initally funded
+Long term data for the success of an endeavor after it was initally funded.